100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: Scottish-Alt, Scottish

 Scottish history reveals Caldwell was first used as a surname by the Strathclyde-Briton people.
 It was a name for someone who lived in Renfrrewshire.
 This place-name may also be derived from the Old English words caeld, which means cold, and welle, which means well, and indicates that the original bearer lived near a well that gave cold water.

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Caldwell has been spelled Caldwell, Coldwell, Caldwill, Cauldwell, Cauldwill, Cawldwell, Guildwell, Calewell, Caldewell and many more.

-First found in Renfrewshire, at the Caldwell Tower, a mansion and old estate that dates back to 1294.
+First found in Renfrewshire (Gaelic: Siorrachd Rinn Frił), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland, at the Caldwell Tower, a mansion and old estate that dates back to 1294.
 The current Caldwell Tower stands on a mound, and is a small, free-standing tower that was probably built in the 16th century.
 It was fully restored in 2011 with the addition of a small extension.
 Caldwell is also a village and civil parish in the Richmondshire district of North Yorkshire.
 The Caudle variant may be related to a thickened and sweetened alcoholic hot drink so named.
 It was popular in the Middle Ages for its supposed medicinal properties and dates back to at least 1297.

 This web page shows only a small excerpt of our Caldwell research.
 Another 185 words (13 lines of text) covering the years 1342, 1500, 1628, 1679 and 1929 are included under the topic Early Caldwell History in all our PDF Extended History products.

 Another 55 words (4 lines of text) are included under the topic Early Caldwell Notables in all our PDF Extended History products.

 Some of the Caldwell family moved to Ireland, but this topic is not covered in this excerpt.
 Another 109 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Unwelcome in their beloved homeland, many Scots sailed for the colonies of North America.
 There, they found land and freedom, and even the opportunity to make a new nation in the American War of Independence.
 These Scottish settlers played essential roles in the founding of the United States, and the shaping of contemporary North America.
 Among them: